xfp23/MicroOS/readme.md

 MicroOS_Status_t MicroOS_Init(void);
 ```

-Initializes the scheduler and clears all task entries.
+Initializes the scheduler and clears all task and event entries.

 ---